rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 We've added basic authorization for this application.
 It has the global authorization before every request hits the GraphQL resolvers; and authorization at the resolver level with protecting resolvers.
 They check whether a user is authenticated, whether the user is able to delete a message (permission-based authorization), and whether a user is able to delete a user (role-based authorization).

 If you want to be even more exact than resolver level authorization, check out **directive-based authorization** or **field level authorization** in GraphQL.
-You can apply authorization at the data-access level with an ORM like Sequelize.
+You can apply authorization at the data-access level with an ORM like Sequelize, too.
 Your application's requirements decide which level is most effective for authorization.

 ### Exercises: